sbb72/sbb72.github.io/homelab/readme.md

 ## What does it look like?

-Below is a picture on what the hardware looks like, I still need to buy \ create a shelving unit because the units get quite how on top of each other.
+Below is a picture on what the hardware looks like, I still need to buy \ create a shelving unit because the servers get quite hot on top of each other.

 ![](pics/allservers.png? "servers")

-### Still to document \ blog about the following:
+### Still need to document \ blog about the following:
 * Configuration of the software stack installed.
 * Network configuration.
 * Shevling \ cabin for the servers and the switch.  #legovsan looks interesting :-)